Reparations Now!

-Reparations Now!: D12’s Position From Decades of Reparations Struggle
+D12’s Position From Decades in the Struggle for Reparations

 Since 1989, for over three decades, the December 12th Movement (D12) has been actively engaged in the fight for reparations for descendants of enslaved Africans in the United States and worldwide, addressing the ongoing violations of our human rights.
 D12’s decades of work in the struggle for reparations directly led to the United Nations’Durban Declaration and Programme of Action (DDPA) which for the first time in history declared the Trans-Atlantic Slave Trade and Slavery as a crime against humanity.
 We cannot underestimate the significance of the DDPA.
 Crimes against humanity have no statute of limitations.
 Therefore, our demand for reparations can be brought under international law.